 You can always contact the Office of First Year Experience and we can help answer your questions.

 Communicating with parents and family members is an important part in helping first-year students succeed.
-These newsletters from the Office of First-Year Experience are for all parent and family members of UL Lafayette students and contain tips and helpful tools to assist with your student's transition to, and first year at the University of Louisiana-Lafayette.
+These monthly newsletters from the Office of First-Year Experience are for all parent and family members of UL Lafayette freshmen students and contain tips and helpful tools to assist with your student's transition to their first year at the University of Louisiana at Lafayette.
 Sign up for Parent Communication today!

 Admissions Information for Parents

 The Office of Admission and Recruitment provides an abundance of information specifically for parents regarding campus visits, the application process, paying for college, areas of study, on-campus housing, campus safety, and more.
 Visit the Office of Admission and Recruitment's Info for Parents.

-Going to college is a time of change for both students and parents, and just as UL Lafayette offers special sessions to "orient" student to campus life, so to does the Office of Orientation offer special sessions to acclimate parents to the college landscape.
+Going to college is a time of change for both students and parents, and just as UL Lafayette offers special sessions to "orient" student to campus life, so too does the Office of Orientation offer special sessions to acclimate parents to the college landscape.
 View information on Parent Orientation.

 The University Program Council, in conjunction with the Office of First-Year Experience and Office of Orientation, invite parents to join their freshmen student for a fun array of events.
 Previous Family Weekends have included dessert receptions, hypnotist shows, movie showings, museum exhibits, Zydeco Breakfast, tailgating, and Ragin' Cajun Football.
 View information on Family Weekend.

 Campus Resources for Parents